How to Get a Job After Addiction Recovery: 6 Tips to Help You Succeed

 1. If your treatment center offers job skills training—take it.

 Many addiction treatment centers offer vocational training or classes/educational sessions on job skills such as resume writing and interviewing.
 Take full advantage of these kinds of opportunities if they come up.
-There are a number of fairly simple, small changes you can make to your usual style of job searching that can have a huge impact on your success, such as making sure to show up five to ten minutes early for an interview or practicing your answers to common interview questions at home in advance.
+There are a number of fairly simple, small changes you can make to your usual style of job searching that can have a huge impact on your success, such as showing up five to 10 minutes early for an interview or practicing your answers to common interview questions in advance.

 2. Try part-time work first to see how it goes.